estacks/king-angular/README.md

 # KingAngular

-This is the Angular front-end I am creating for Wordpress.
-In the end I will combine it with an actual WP theme or plugin to activate more features on the REST API and have it as a full-fledged theme.
+This is the Angular 6 + Wordpress integrated theme that I created for my personal website.
+The front page is hard-coded to minimize load time, but the theme includes resolvers to interface with the Wordpress REST API and a small dynamic template library that can generate components on the fly from any source.
+This allows Angular templates to be written directly in Wordpress, without having to be hard coded and compiled.

+The Wordpress side is spartan, purely to fit my needs, and includes a couple custom REST hooks to handle things like email and contact forms.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.